Open reading frame: Short open reading frames

 Some short open reading frames (sORFs), also known as small open reading frames (smORFs), usually < 100 codons in length, that lack the classical hallmarks of protein-coding genes (both from ncRNAs and mRNAs) can produce functional peptides.
 They encode microproteins or sORF‐encoded proteins (SEPs).
 The 5'-UTR of about 50% of mammal mRNAs contain one or several sORFs, also called upstream ORFs (uORFs).
-However, less than 10% of the vertebrate mRNAs surveyed in a 1994 study contained AUG codons in front of the major ORF.
-Interestingly, uORFs were found in two thirds of proto-oncogenes and related proteins.
+However, less than 10% of the vertebrate mRNAs surveyed in a 1994 study contained AUG codons in front of the major ORF. uORFs were found in two thirds of proto-oncogenes and related proteins.
 64–75% of experimentally found translation initiation sites of sORFs are conserved in the genomes of human and mouse and may indicate that these elements have function.
 However, sORFs can often be found only in the minor forms of mRNAs and avoid selection; the high conservation of initiation sites may be connected with their location inside promoters of the relevant genes.
 This is characteristic of SLAMF1 gene, for example.